 Broker transactions.
 All payees listed in items 1 through 13 are exempt.
-A person registered under the Investment Advisors Act of 1940 who regularly acts as a broker is also exempt.
+A person registered under the Investment Advisers Act of 1940 who regularly acts as a broker is also exempt.

+Barter exchange transactions and patronage dividends.
+Only payees listed in items 1 through 5 are exempt.

 Payments reportable under sections 6041 and 6041A.
-These payments are generally exempt from backup withholding only if made to payees listed in items 1 through 7.
-However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from backup withholding:
+Only payees listed in items 1 through 7 are generally exempt.

+However, the following payments made to a corporation (including gross proceeds paid to an attorney under section 6045(f), even if the attorney is a corporation) and reportable on Form 1099-MISC, Miscellaneous Income, are not exempt from backup withholding.

 - Medical and health care payments.

-- Attorneys' fees.
+- · Attorneys' fees.

 - Payments for services paid by a Federal executive agency.